 CBSE Affiliation 2025: July Circular Changes Everything

-Section capacity now based on built-up carpet area, not land size.
-NOC optional from 2026-27.
-SARAS 6.0 with AI scrutiny.
+Section capacity now based on total built-up area, not land size.
+State NOC optional from 2026-27 (State Recognition still mandatory).
+SARAS 7.0, CBSE's automated affiliation portal.
 Navigate the new rules.

-CBSE Circular No. 13/2025 dated July 31, 2025 revises Appendix V, shifting maximum section calculations from land size to total built-up carpet area.
+CBSE Circular No. 13/2025 dated July 31, 2025 revises Appendix V, shifting maximum section calculations from land size to total built-up area, certified by the Local Body or a Licensed Architect.

 Land Requirements by Category (Affiliation Bye-Laws 2018)